Village

 Church of the Madonna del Carmine

-The building would have pre-Christian origins and would have risen as a pagan temple placed at the intersection of the maximum hinge of the second right decuman of the Roman centuriation (P. Bonvicini).
-Over the centuries the building was transformed and became a Christian church, while retaining the characteristics of the original plant.
-Archive sources testify in 1730 that the church assumed its current form consisting of a single nave covered by a gable roof with trusses and wooden beams.
-In the ’80s the entrance was changed and the floor was changed, the marble altar was removed and replaced with a masonry, the two side niches were created and placed two paintings representing Saints Peter and Paul (right side compared to altar) and the Madonna in glory among the Saints (left side compared to the altar), but substantially the church remained the same.
+The Church of the Madonna del Carmine is said to have pre-Christian origins and to have risen as a pagan temple placed at the intersection of the maximum hinge of the second right decumanus of the Roman centuriation (P. Bonvicini).
+Over the centuries the building was transformed and became a Christian church, though it retained the characteristics of the original plan.
+Archival sources attest in 1730 the church took its present form, which consists of a single nave covered by a pitched roof with wooden trusses and beams.
+In the 1980s the entrance was modified and the floor was changed, the marble altar was removed and replaced with a masonry one, the two side niches were created, and two canvases depicting Saints Peter and Paul (right side to the altar) and Our Lady in Glory among the Saints (left side to the altar) were placed, but basically the church remained the same.

 Behind the altar stands the miraculous statue of the Madonna del Carmine with the Child Jesus in her arms, both crowned; the Virgin holds out her right hand and gives a scapular as a sign of a gift.
 It is a duty to remember and make known the origin and meaning of this Marian iconography.
 First of all we must say that the Carmine, more precisely Carmelo (in Aramaic garden, vineyard of God), is a mountain near Nazareth where the prophet Elijah lived in the ninth century and in the thirteenth century, following his example, a group of hermit monks called precisely Carmelites.